TheAmazingCobra/redm-fixanimals/README.md

+-- This is a forked version to future proof
+-- Only small inprovements made, such as higher animal attack damage and adding new animals.
+-- I plan on rewriting parts of the code when i have some time free.

 Attempts to fix a number of issues with playing as an animal ped in RedM:

 - By default, bird and fish peds cannot move at all.